 Secure biometric authentication of beneficiaries using the RSBY smartcard.
 Using innovative technologies, entitlement to health care can be easily verified and electronically processed.
 This has improved the efficiency of government programmes and made them more inclusive.

 Trained personnel to support government agencies.
 GIZ and its RSBY Professional Programme provide training for managers and specialists implementing RSBY.
 These personnel are placed within the federal state agencies responsible for managing RSBY.

 Establishment of Single Window Service Centres (SWSCs).
 The Government of Karnataka is opening around 1,200 SWSCs in all 30 districts of the state following a successful pilot phase in which IGSSP demonstrated the benefits of such centres for informal workers.
 In addition, the Government of Karnataka plans to open more than 2,000 service centres covering all villages of the state.
 These centres are mandated to provide services in the areas of social protection, document certification, and updating of residents’ data.

 Improved livelihoods for the elderly.
-IGSSP, together with the non-governmental organisation HelpAge India, has set up more than 900 elderly self-help groups (ESHGs) with a total of 12,400 members in the state of Bihar.
-The initiative aims to enhance the incomes of its members through savings schemes and by providing training and seed capital for self-employment.
+Together with the non-governmental organisation HelpAge India, the programme has set up more than 900 elderly self-help groups (ESHGs) with a total of 12,400 members in the state of Bihar.
+The initiative aimed to enhance the incomes of its members through savings schemes and by providing training and seed capital for self-employment.

 The groups have disseminated information on government schemes for the elderly and also acted as pressure groups within their local communities and vis-à-vis the government.
 The Ministry of Rural Development (MoRD) has adopted the concept of ESHGs under its National Rural Livelihoods Mission, and five states have decided to implement this unique model of self-help for the elderly.